 The extractive sector is not significant to the German economy as a whole but bears some importance in regions and towns where production is concentrated.
 There is relatively modest, and mostly declining, production of oil, gas, coal, salt and quarried resources.
 Consumption of these resources is mainly domestic.
 Due to its harmful impact on the climate, especially lignite (brown coal) production has been at the centre of controversy in recent years.

 The government is ending its subsidies to hard coal mining at the end of 2018.
 In 2016, the Federal Government alone subsidised the hard coal industry by over EUR 1.2 billion.
-In addition, extractive companies benefit from the electricity and energy tax concessions provided by the government.
+In addition, energy-intensive extractive companies benefit from the electricity and energy tax concessions provided by the government to energy intensive companies of the production industry in general.
 Total government gross revenue from the sector is estimated to have been EUR 490 million in 2016.

 Germany is a significant importer and consumer of oil, gas and minerals.
 The government is aiming to reduce its dependence on fossil energy, which will in the medium and long term affect oil, gas and coal imports and domestically especially the production of lignite.